twopiharris/simpleGE/README.md

 boundary-checking routine or want to place the sprite in a random place on the screen.
 * **screenWidth** - the width of the screen.
 * **screenHeight** - the height of the screen.
+* **scene** - the scene to which this sprite belongs.
+This can be useful for communicating with other components or for looking at the position of the sprite.

 ### Appearance Methods
 These methods are used to configure the appearance of the sprite object